Compressibility Barriers to Neighborhood-Preserving Data Visualizations: Abstract

 \section{Abstract}

-To what extent is it possible to visualize high-dimensional datasets in a two- or three-dimensional space?
-We reframe this question in terms of embedding \(n\)-vertex graphs (representing the neighborhood structure of the input points) into metric spaces of low doubling dimension \(d\), in such a way that maintains the separation between neighbors and non-neighbors.
-This seemingly lax embedding requirement is surprisingly difficult to satisfy.
-Our investigation shows that an overwhelming fraction of graphs require \(d = \Omega(\log n)\).
-Even when considering sparse regular graphs, the situation does not improve, as an overwhelming fraction of such graphs requires \(d= \Omega(\log n / \log\log n)\).
-The landscape changes dramatically when embedding into normed spaces.
-In particular, all but a vanishing fraction of graphs demand \(d=\Theta(n)\).
+To what extent is it possible to visualize high-dimensional data in two- or three-dimensional plots?
+We reframe this question in terms of embedding $n$-vertex graphs (representing the neighborhood structure of the input points) into metric spaces of low doubling dimension $d$ in such a way that keeps neighbors close and non-neighbors far.
+This notion of neighbor preservation can be understood as a considerably weaker embedding constraint than near-isometry, yet it is similarly as demanding in terms of how the minimum required dimension scales with the number of points.
+We show that for an overwhelming fraction of graphs, $d = \Theta(\log n)$ is both necessary and sufficient for neighbor preservation.
+Even sparse regular graphs, which represent more restricted neighborhood connectivity structures, typically require $d= \Omega(\log n / \log\log n)$.
+The landscape changes dramatically when embedding into normed spaces: general graphs become exponentially harder to embed, requiring $d=\Omega(n)$, while sparse regular graphs continue to admit $d = O(\log n)$.
 Finally, we study the implications of these results for visualizing data with intrinsic cluster structure.
-We find that graphs produced from a planted partition model with $k$ clusters on $n$ points typically require \(d=\Omega(\log n)\), even when the cluster structure is salient.
+We show that graphs produced from a planted partition model with $k$ clusters on $n$ points typically require $d=\Omega(\log n)$, even when the cluster structure is salient.
 These results challenge the aspiration that constant-dimensional visualizations can faithfully preserve neighborhood structure.